NxPKG/khulnasoft-docs/content/dns/dnssec/_index.md

 ## Enable DNSSEC

-When you enable DNSSEC, Cloudflare signs your zone, publishes your public signing keys, and generates your **DS** record.
+When you enable DNSSEC, Khulnasoft signs your zone, publishes your public signing keys, and generates your **DS** record.

-### Step 1 - Activate DNSSEC in Cloudflare
+### Step 1 - Activate DNSSEC in Khulnasoft

 {{<render file="_dnssec-cloudflare-steps.md">}}